BR19-gh/online-store-billing-system/README.md

 ```

-or some forms JSON if fails according to the error, like unknown error happens:
+or some forms of JSON if fails according to the error, like unknown error happens:

 ```json